ironscar/unreal-engine-dev-starter/docs/sculpting/anatomy03.md

 - Breasts are fat volumes that form a wave-like connection to the middle pectoralis muscle mass
   - on the two sides, it connects almost at the bottom of the middle pectoralis but at the middle, it rises almost to half of it
-  - the breast connects back to the body where the lower pectoralis ends
+  - the breast connects back to the body where the lower pectoralis ends (though for larger breasts, they may connect lower)
 - Breasts form concave shapes at the top, and then connects back to the body at the bottom in a convex shape
   - it looks nicer when the nipples point almost upwards from where the concave shape starts becoming convex
   - the larger the breast, the lower the nipples tend to point, becoming ever horizontal

+## Breast shapes in poses

+### Tilted forward

+- when the body is tilted forward
+- gravity acts on the breasts
+- thus, it tends to point towards the ground
+- it can be likened to a pouch with a ball inside, where the ball is stuck between the skin and the rib cage
+- the shape of the breast traces that of the ball at the lower portions and then tapers to the clavicle, as if hanging
+- the larger the breast, the larger the ball, though in larger sizes, the ball is slightly elliptical (longer vertically)

+### Flat on chest

+- when lying flat on the chest

+### Flat on back

+- when lying flat on the back

+### Arched back

+- when lying on the back with the back arched upwards

 ---